obsoleted/case-studies/_posts/2015-09-17-Pyrite3D-Data-Client-Walkthrough.md

 As you can see these are some large meshes.
 The Pyrite CLI processor discussed in the other case study describes what happens to get them ready for our client in more detail.
 This processing also adds to the overall resource requirements of the processing stage, but it allows benefits later on as you will see.

 ### Consuming
 Reconstructions are ultimately useless unless you can do something with them.
-In our case even simple viewing of the generated meshes proves to be difficult.
-MeshLab takes several minutes to load up the Nashville mesh on my computer, fails to load the texture, and then crawls with unacceptable performance when trying to explore the mesh.
+In our case even simply viewing the generated meshes proves to be difficult.
+A popular open source tool for viewing large meshes, MeshLab, takes several minutes to load our Nashville mesh on typical desktop hardware, and fails entirely at loading the texture data.
+Attempting to navigate the mesh is virtually impossible.

 After using Pyrite3D we had the reconstruction in a form that would allow for better performance for some cases but it needed a client.
 We chose to make a simple mesh explorer demo with the following goals/requirements:
 - Allow navigation around the mesh
 - Allow zooming in to enable full detail viewing of areas
 - Cross platform to demonstrate/test performance limits

 We decided to make a Unity3D application because it easily allowed for cross-platform targeting and allowed for quicker prototyping 3D scenarios such as ours.
 You can can get and run the sample on [Windows](https://www.microsoft.com/store/apps/9nblggh1mx9z) or [Android](https://play.google.com/apps/testing/com.microsoft.pyrite).
-In the next section I'll discuss some how the client works and some of the technical solutions we used to make it happen.
+In the next section I'll discuss how the client works and some of the technical solutions we used to make it happen.

 ## Client Implementation
 The client provides simple controls for moving a camera around a scene that contains the reconstruction.
 In order to hold the balance between performance and seeing the full detail of the model the client works as follows: